pacekoding/reqresApp/README.md

 # ReqresApp

-this is a repository for React Native test from Glints
+this is a project for the React Native Developer test for Insperio Company

 ## How to start